jnerin/varnish-4-aws-ec2-autoscalinggroup/README.md

 # Rest of the vcl...
 ```

-The script consults the list of instances inside the autoscaling group called like the value of the tag "backend-layer" in its own instance (set in the autoscaling group as a PropagateAtLaunch=true), and then lists the ips of these instances to generate the backends.vcl.
+The script consults the list of instances inside the autoscaling group named like the value of the tag "backend-layer" in its own instance (set in the autoscaling group as a PropagateAtLaunch=true), and then lists the ips of these instances to generate the backends.vcl.

 ## Usage